Stevenage: Climate

+Neighbourhoods

+Bedwell, Bragbury End, Broadwater, Chells, Chells Manor, Pin Green, Poplars, Old Town, Great Ashby, Shephall and Symonds Green.

 Governance

+There are two tiers of local government covering Stevenage, at district and county level: Stevenage Borough Council and Hertfordshire County Council.

 Stevenage was an ancient parish in the hundred of Broadwater.
 From 1835 Stevenage was included in the Hitchin Poor Law Union.
 As such it became part of the Hitchin Rural Sanitary District in 1872, with local government functions passing to the Hitchin Board of Guardians.
 The following year the town voted to become a Local Government District governed by a Local Board, which would have the effect of also making the town an Urban Sanitary District, independent of the Hitchin Rural Sanitary District.
 The Stevenage Local Government District took effect on 2 October 1873, covering the whole parish of Stevenage.
 The first meeting of the Stevenage Local Board was held on 4 December 1873 at the recently built Town Hall on Orchard Road.
 The first chairman of the board was George Becher Blomfield, who was the rector of the town's parish church of St Nicholas.

 Under the Local Government Act 1894, the Local Board became Stevenage Urban District Council on 31 December 1894.
 Stevenage Urban District was enlarged several times, notably in 1953 when it absorbed the neighbouring parish of Shephall.
 Until 1964 the council met at the Town Hall on Orchard Road.
 With the designation of the New Town, several plans for a civic centre in the new town centre were put forward, but none came to fruition.
-In September 1964, the council moved its offices and meeting place to a recently-built office building in the new town centre called Southgate House (later renamed Vista Tower).
+In September 1964, the council moved its offices and meeting place to a recently built office building in the new town centre called Southgate House (later renamed Vista Tower).
 The old Town Hall was demolished shortly afterwards to make way for Lytton Way.
 The council was based at Southgate House until 1980, when it moved to Daneshill House, which had previously been the headquarters of the New Town Corporation.

 The Local Government Act 1972 reconstituted Stevenage Urban District as a non-metropolitan district with effect from 1 April 1974.
 The town was awarded borough status on the same date and has been governed by Stevenage Borough Council since.
+The borough's coat of arms consists of a shield and crest.
+On the shield is a sword running through an oak tree with acorns.
+The oak tree represents surrounding woodland and the acorns symbolise the steady growth of the town.
+The sword is from the Arms of the Bishops of London, former landowners.
+A red fesse depicts the Great North Road and upon the fesse are six stars representing the neighbourhoods of Old Stevenage, Bedwell, Broadwater, Shephall, Chells and Pin Green.
+The hart on the crest is from the arms of the county of Hertfordshire; one of its hooves rests upon a cogwheel, a symbol of the town's industry.
+The gold crown atop a helmet represents a planned area.